fps7806/Graph-CNN/README.md

 ## Instructions
 To obtain results on NCI1 and Cora run the following commands:

 `python run_nci1.py`

 `python run_cora.py`

 The scripts will automatically download the datasets and run the experiments.

 Note that the results will not be exactly the same every run.

-Scripts will print useful information if the `self.silent = True` line is removed Checkpoints and Summaries that can be used with Tensorboard will be generated if the line `self.debug = True` is removed
+Scripts will print useful information if the `self.silent = True` line is removed.

+Checkpoints and Summaries that can be used with Tensorboard will be generated if the line `self.debug = True` is removed.

 ## NCI1 - Results